-While two-dimensional polygonal shapes are always locally convex or concave, this are not the only possibilities in three or more dimensions.
-One can show that any n-dimensional polytope $(n \ge 3)$, which is not globally convex (or the complement of a convex object), must have for any r > 0 at least one surface point where no outside and no inside tangent r-ball exist.
+While two-dimensional polygonal shapes are always locally convex or concave (note, that due to [1] every two-dimensional shape can be approximated by a polygonal one), this are not the only possibilities in three or more dimensions.
+One can show that any n-dimensional polytope ( $n \ge 3$ ), which is not globally convex (or the complement of a convex object), must have for any r > 0 at least one surface point where no outside and no inside tangent r-ball exist.
 Most of such polytopes are even not r-regularizable for any sufficiently small r.